-1) to extend the period of significance to 1954;

-2) to increase the boundary to the east, west, and south sides of the historic district;

-3) to decrease the boundary on Jackson Street between Stevens and Oak streets;

-4) to reevaluate the National Register eligibility of each property in the original Thomasville Commercial Historic District (1984) and;

-5) to add as an area significance Ethnic Heritage: Black.
+- 1) to extend the period of significance to 1954; - 2) to increase the boundary to the east, west, and south sides of the historic district; - 3) to decrease the boundary on Jackson Street between Stevens and Oak streets; - 4) to reevaluate the National Register eligibility of each property in the original Thomasville Commercial Historic District (1984) and: - 5) to add as an area significance Ethnic Heritage: Black.

-4. State/Federal Agency Certification

-As the designated authority under the National Historic Preservation Act of 1966, as amended, I hereby certify that this nomination meets the documentation standards for registering properties in the National Register of Historic Places and meets the procedural and professional requirements set forth in 36 CFR Part 60.
-In my opinion, the property meets the National Register criteria. () See continuation sheet.
+4. State/Federal Agency Certification As the designated authority under the National Historic I that this nomination meets the documentation standards Historic Places and meets the procedural and professio opinion, the property meets the National Register criteria s for registering properties in the Nationa nal requirements set forth in 36 CFR Pa al Register of Signature of certifying official 8-31-04 Date W. Ray Luce Historic Preservation Division Director Deputy State Historic Preservation Officer In my opinion, the property () meets () does not meet the National Register cri teria. () See continuation sheet.
+Signature of commenting or other official Date State or Federal agency or bureau 5.
+National Park Service Certification I, hereby, certify that this property is: 1 ( () entered in the National Register Merid J. Vina 10/28/04 () determined eligible for the National Register () determined not eligible for the National Register () removed from the National Register () other, explain: () see continuation sheet Keeper of the National Register Date

-Signature of certifying officia

-W. Ray Luce Historic Preservation Division Director Deputy State Historic Preservation Officer

-In my opinion, the property () meets () does not meet the National Register criteria. () See continuation sheet.

-Signature of commenting or other official

-State or Federal agency or bureau

-5. National Park Service Certification

-I, hereby, certify that this property is: () entered in the National Register () determined eligible for the National Register

-- () determined not eligible for the National Register

-- () removed from the National Register

-- () other, explain:

-- () see continuation sheet

-Keeper of the National Register

-Date

-Date